denizpolat/metu-ceng/README.md

 # metu-ceng
-some of my homeworks and practices about courses (which I am allowed to publish, for sure)
+some of my homeworks and practices about courses